 - Adrenaline or epinephrine – these are given as an emergency treatment for an anaphylactic reaction

-- Antibiotics – these are given if periorbital edema is caused by an infection
+- Antibiotics – lastly, these are given if periorbital edema is caused by an infection

 What is the outlook?

-Periorbital edema can cause discomfort which disrupts the ability to perform daily tasks.
-With medical treatment and home care, an individual can fully recover from the condition.
+Generally, periorbital edema can cause discomfort which disrupts the ability to perform daily tasks.
+Furthermore, with medical treatment and home care, an individual can fully recover from the condition.